|Position:||Group Lead Strategy & Policy|

-Professor Strachan has been invited to present a paper ‘Reflections on the Oil and Gas Summit and Where Next for North Sea Oil’.
+Professor Strachan and Professor Russell presented a paper ‘Reflections on the Aberdeen Oil Summit and Where Next for North Sea Oil?’.

 European Wind Energy Association (EWEA) Offshore Conference – Copenhagen – 10-12 March 2015

-Professor Strachan, Sean Huff (SeaEnergy) and Thrassos Panteleon (SeaEnergy) have been invited to present their work on ‘O&M Optimisation: Software as a Service’.
+Professor Strachan, Sean Huff (SeaEnergy) and Thrassos Panteleon (SeaEnergy) presented their work on ‘O&M Optimisation: Software as a Service’.

-Carbon Trust, Building a Sustainable Energy Economy – UK and Mexico - 5 March 2015
+Carbon Trust, Building a Sustainable Energy Economy – UK and Mexico Collaboration Discussions - 5 March 2015

-Professor Strachan has been invited to this select roundtable discussion building on a dialogue initiated recently in Campeche, Mexico during HRH The Prince of Wales’s visit in November 2014, and will be held in conjunction with the Department of Energy and Climate Change and the Foreign and Commonwealth Office.
-It is hoped and intended that the event will come to some conclusions that could form the basis for future discussions and cooperation between Mexico and the UK.
-It is expected that the Mexican President and a senior UK Government Minister will be in attendance.
+Professor Strachan was invited to this select roundtable discussion building on a dialogue initiated recently in Campeche, Mexico during HRH The Prince of Wales’s visit in November 2014, and was held in conjunction with the Department of Energy and Climate Change (DECC) and the Foreign and Commonwealth Office.

 The Devolution (Further Powers) Scottish Parliament Committee – 23 February 2015

-Professor Strachan will give oral evidence at a private session of this Committee.
+Professor Strachan gave oral evidence at a private session of this Committee.

 Meeting with Eilidh Whiteford (MP for Banff & Buchan) and Councillor Stephen Smith (Aberdeenshire) - 19 February 2015

-Experts to gather at the Oil and Gas Summit - 2 February 2015
+Experts gathered at the Oil and Gas Summit - 2 February 2015